 I like to think of this as Etsy’s commission on your sale.
-It’s the cut they take for the honor of selling on their platform. 😁 The transaction fee is 5% of your gross sale, meaning it’s 5% of the item’s sales price plus any shipping & gift wrap you charge your customer.
-The 5% is not applied to any marketplace sales tax your customer is charged.
+It’s the cut they take for the honor of selling on their platform. 😁 The transaction fee is 6.5% of your gross sale (recently increased from 5% in April 2022), meaning it’s 6.5% of the item’s sales price plus any shipping & gift wrap you charge your customer.
+The 6.5% is not applied to any marketplace sales tax your customer is charged.

 🔎 Where you can find them: On your payment account screen, under Finances > Payment Account > Monthly Statements.
 The only CSV you will find them on is the payment fees CSV you can download from the monthly statement area of your Finance section.

 This is the fee Etsy charges you for processing your customer payments.
 It’s pretty standard for all third party payment processors (PayPal, Stripe, Square, etc.) to charge you a processing fee, and Etsy is no different.
 US sellers will pay 3% + $.25 per transaction; international sellers have similar rates.
 This rate is also applied to your gross sale total, including any shipping & sales tax collected.

 This fee seems to be the one that Etsy sellers miss the most; I assume it’s because Etsy makes it rather difficult to find.
 It’s missing from the “Fees and Taxes” section of your Payment Account screen (the red number in my screenshot above).
 In fact, the green amount showing as your total sales under “Sales & Credits” is actually with your CC processing fees subtracted out of it already (so be careful with that number – it’s not actually your gross sales!).
 Note that Etsy finally changed this in early 2022!
 You should now be able to see this fee broken out separately on your fees screen.